 What is Server Response Time?

-As described above, server response time is a time taken by a server to respond the visitor’s request.
+As described above, server response time is a time taken by a server to respond to the visitor’s request.
 It is also referred to as the Time To First Byte (TTFB).

 While reviewing the results generated by an online performance analyzing tool like “Web Page Test”, you might have noticed TTFB.
 According to Google guidelines, a website shouldn’t have TTFB more than 200 ms.